Da Baddest Bitch

-Da Baddest Bitch is the debut album by American rapper Trina.
-It was released on March 21, 2000 through the label Atlantic/Slip-N-Slide Records.
-The album debuted at number thirty-three on the US Billboard 200 and number eleven on the Top R&B/Hip-Hop Albums chart, and entered the Top R&B/Hip-Hop Catalog Albums in 2002.
+Da Baddest Bitch is the debut studio album by American rapper Trina.
+It was released on March 21, 2000, through Atlantic Records and Slip-n-Slide Records.
+Chiefly produced by Righteous Funk Boogie, the album debuted at number thirty-three on the US Billboard 200 and number eleven on the Top R&B/Hip-Hop Albums chart, and entered the Top R&B/Hip-Hop Catalog Albums in 2002.

-Background

-On March 21, 2000, Trina's debut album Da Baddest Bitch was released.
-The album debuted at number 33 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart.
-Da Baddest Bitch was certified Gold in November 2000 by the RIAA.
-It stayed on the Billboard 200 chart for thirty -nine weeks and on the Hip-Hop/R&B album chart for forty-nine consecutive weeks.

 Singles

-The album was preceded by the lead single "Da Baddest Bitch" on December 22, 1999.
+The album was preceded by the lead single "the title track" on December 22, 1999.
 The single failed to chart on any chart but the Hot R&B/Hip-Hop Songs chart, on which it reached number sixty-four.

 The second and final single from the album, "Pull Over", was released on February 13, 2000, and reached number ninety-three on the Hot 100, number forty-six on the Hot R&B/Hip-Hop Songs chart and number forty-one on the Rap Songs chart.

 Critical reception

-Critical reception

 Craig Seymour of Entertainment Weekly reviewed the album saying, "As nasty as Lil' Kim used to be, Trina boldly positions herself as the new queen of randy hip-hop tales in which sex is a contact sport played by rival genders.
 Spare Miami-bass beats provide the apt low end for her below-the-belt rhymes on Da Baddest Bitch.
 And a song about the pain of loving a violent, cash-obsessed thug shows that she's as skilled at speaking truths as she is at hawking fantasies."

+Rhapsody wrote about the album: "On her debut album she spits plenty of rah-rah about getting over on the fellas, but she does it exceptionally well.
+Hot flows and no-holds-barred rhymes make this some high-quality, dirty-ass freak rap."

 Billboard says, "Rap divadom has a new challenger.
 Trina makes her solo debut with the single, "Da Baddest Bitch," off the album of the same name.
 The 21-year-old rapper, who made her debut on Trick Daddy's party anthem "Nann," proudly carries the torch lit by female MCs like Lil' Kim and Foxy Brown before her, as an artist not afraid to use her feminine wiles to get what she wants.
 The Miami bass-influenced track, produced by the Black Mob, has Trina making some serious demands on her men in a slow and steady Florida flow.
 The hook borrows liberally from Michael Jackson's classic "Bad," as it asks, "Who's bad?"
 Trina shows that female MCs can boast just like the big boys of rap."